 External medical or veterinary students wishing to intercalate must have successfully completed the third year of their course and be ranked in the top half of their year cohort to have their application considered.
 Applicants must have passed all relevant assessments for the year in which they are applying.

-Intercalating applicants from Queen's University Belfast should also ensure they have permission to intercalate from either the Director for Medical Education.
+Intercalating applicants from Queen's University Belfast should also ensure they have permission to intercalate from their Director for Medical Education.

 For information on international qualification equivalents, please check the specific information for your country.

 Evidence of an IELTS* score of 6.0, with not less than 5.5 in any component, or an equivalent qualification acceptable to the University is required (*taken within the last 2 years).

 International students wishing to apply to Queen's University Belfast (and for whom English is not their first language), must be able to demonstrate their proficiency in English in order to benefit fully from their course of study or research.
 Non-EEA nationals must also satisfy UK Visas and Immigration (UKVI) immigration requirements for English language for visa purposes.